Hexxal7751/Jokes-101/README.md

 ## How to Use

 1. Open `index.html` in your web browser
-2. Click the "Tell Me a Joke" button to generate a random joke
+2. Click the "Generate Joke" button to generate a random joke
 3. Use the settings icon (⚙️) to customize:
    - Theme selection
    - Punchline delay